RamprasadDamodar/new_project/readme.md

 	- Docker Image Creation - Builds a Docker image using a multi-stage Dockerfile
 	- Docker Image Scan - Scans the image for vulnerabilities using Trivy
 	- Docker Image Push - Pushes the image to GitHub Container Registry
-	- Update Kubernetes Deployment - Updates the Kubernetes deployment file with the new image tag.
+	- Update Kubernetes Deployment - Updates the vaules.yaml file with the new image tag.

   # How the Kubernetes Deployment Update Works
 	- The "Update Kubernetes Deployment" stage:

 		- Runs only on pushes to the feature branch
-		- Uses a shell script to update the image reference in the Kubernetes deployment file
+		- Uses a shell script to update the image reference in the helm values.yaml file
-		- Commits and pushes the updated deployment file back to the repository
+		- Commits and pushes the updated file back to the repository
-		- This ensures that the Kubernetes manifest always references the latest image

 ## Deployment Architecture